YanKolev/html-css-lab/README.md

 4- flex-basis ->To define item's width, instead of the width property 5- flex ->Recommended shorthand for flex-grow-shring-basis 6- order ->Controls order of items: -1 makes item first, 1 makes item last

+CSS GRID

+Css Grid is a set of CSS properties for building 2-dimensional layouts.

+Main idea behind IT is that we can divide a container element into rows and columns that can be filled with its child elements.

+In-two-dimensional contexts, CSS GRID allow us to write less lested HTML and easier-to-read CSS

+CSS
+CSS Grid is not meant to replace flexbox!
+Instead, they work perfectly together.
+Need 1D layout?
+Use flexbox.
+Need 2D layout?
+Use CSS GRID.
+ITs not a replacement for flexbox, but they work togetther rather nicely.

+Differences between the properties- Grid Container vs Grid Items

+Grid Container:

+1-grid-template-rows: <track size>
+grid-template-columns: <track size>
+We use them to establish the grid row and column tracks.
+One length unit for each track.
+Any unit can be used, new fr fills unused space.

+2-row-gap:0 <length>
+column-gap:0<length>
+gap: 0<length>
+Use it to create empty space between tracks

+3-justify-items:stretch/start/center/end
+align-items:stretch/start/center/end
+To align items inside rows, columns (horizontally/vertically)

+4-justify-content:start/start/center/end
+align-content:start/start/center/end
+To align entire grid inside grid container.
+Only applies if container is larger than the grid.

+Grid Items:

+1-grid-column: <start line> / <end line> | span <number>
+grid-row: <start line> / <end line> | span <number>
+To place a grid item into a speciffic cell, based on line numbers.
+Span keyword can be used to span an item across more cells.

+2-justify-self:stretch/start/center/end
+align-self: stretch/start/center/end
+To overwrite justify-items/align-items for single items